PrefectHQ/prefect/docs/core/tutorials/task-guide.md

 - make sure that you understand the possible retrictions on [Task inputs and outputs](#task-inputs-and-outputs)
   :::

 Generally speaking, there are two preferred methods for creating your own Prefect Tasks: using the `@task` decorator on a function, or subclassing the Prefect `Task` class.
-Let's take a look at a simple example of each of these individually by writing a custom task which adds two numbers together.
+Let's take a look at an example of each of these individually by writing a custom task which adds two numbers together.

 #### Subclassing the `Task` class